Current Students

 Advisor: Julie K Johnson, MSPH, PhD

-Bio: Cassandra is a first year student in the Healthcare Quality and Patient Safety Track within the Health Sciences Integrated PhD (HSIP) program.
-Cassandra earned her BA in Biology from Carleton College and her Master of Science in Health Communication from Northwestern University.
-Prior to joining the PhD program she worked as a Clinical Research Project Manager within the Northwestern University Clinical and Translational Sciences Institute (NUCATS) where she worked on studies in a variety of areas including weight loss, urology, and liver transplantation.
-As a PhD student she is hoping to build upon her previous work to understand how improved communication within the healthcare team and with patients can improve quality and safety for all patients.
+Bio: Cassandra is PhD candidate in the Healthcare Quality and Patient Safety Track within the Health Sciences Integrated PhD (HSIP) program.
+Cassandra earned a BA in Biology from Carleton College and a Master of Science in Health Communication from Northwestern University.
+Prior to joining the PhD program she worked as a Clinical Research Project Manager within the Northwestern University Clinical and Translational Sciences Institute (NUCATS).
+She has also worked as a Research Project Manager in the Northwestern Quality Improvement, Research, & Education in Surgery (NQUIRES) and as a team coach with the Microsystem Academy.
+Her dissertation is focused on transitions of care and care coordination between chronic disease management and surgical care.

 Hyojung Jang